Mercury (automobile): 2000–2011

-By the beginning of the 2000s, the Mercury division began to struggle in modernizing its brand image.
-At the time, its best-selling model line was the Grand Marquis (having traded the distinction back and forth with the Sable since 1992).
-Though highly profitable, the mid-60s average age of the Grand Marquis buyer was nearly two decades higher than what Lincoln-Mercury dealers sought to attract into showrooms.
-Through the 2000s, multiple efforts were made to attract younger buyers to the brand, involving an extensive revitalization of the Mercury model line.
-As the 2000 model year began, the discontinuation of the Tracer and Mystique pared the Mercury car line down to the Cougar, Sable, and Grand Marquis; the three vehicle lines were marketed to widely different buyers, with no common brand styling at the time.
+At the turn of the 21st century, Mercury began to struggle in keeping its brand image in touch with premium-brand buyers.
+At the time, its best-selling model line was the Grand Marquis (trading that distinction back and forth with the Sable since 1992).
+Though its flagship sedan was among the most profitable vehicles of Ford Motor Company, the average age of its buyer was in their mid-60s – nearly two decades higher than what Lincoln-Mercury sought to attract into its showrooms.
 At the beginning of the decade, Lincoln-Mercury was made part of Premier Automotive Group (PAG), which combined all Ford Motor Company subsidiary brands (outside the namesake Ford brand) under a single organizational structure.

+Following the 1999 revival of the Cougar as a sports coupe, Mercury underwent an extensive revision of its model line in the early 2000s.
+The Tracer and Mystique were discontinued during the 2000 model year; alongside the Villager and Mountaineer, Mercury sold only the Cougar, Sable and Grand Marquis; each vehicle line was marketed to widely different buyers, with no common brand styling.

-For 2002, the Lincoln-Mercury division was removed from the PAG and reinstated as a distinct Ford Motor Company division; Ford shifted the focus of the PAG towards its European brands.
-The Mercury model line underwent multiple changes, led by the redesign of the Mountaineer.
-In contrast to the previous generation, the 2002 Mountaineer shared only the roofline and doors with its Ford Explorer counterpart.
-The model line introduced several styling elements used by Mercury through the rest of the decade, including a rectangular waterfall grille and clear-lens headlamps wrapping into the hood; bright chrome was replaced by silver and satin trim.
-Two model lines were retired at the end of the model year: the Cougar (declining sales, retirement of its Ford Mondeo-based platform) and the Villager (Ford ended its joint venture with Nissan to produce the model line).
+For 2002, Ford reinstated Lincoln-Mercury as a distinct Ford division, ending its status within the PAG (which concentrated towards European Ford brands).
+The Mountaineer underwent its first complete redesign; while again a counterpart of the Ford Explorer, the redesign brought substantial functional upgrades.
+Sharing only its roofline and doors with the Explorer, the 2002 Mountaineer launched a design identity used by Mercury through the end of the 2000s, including a rectangular waterfall grille and clear-lens headlamps extending into the hood; interior chrome was largely replaced by silver and satin trim.
+For the final time, Mercury retired the Cougar and Villager nameplates.